 But, don't expect upscale luxury - most times no a/c because the resort has to manufacture its own electricity and meals are not intricately prepared gourmet affairs.
 Instead, the focus at meals is on freshly caught and simply prepared local seafood.

-The Hopkins/Sittee area offers beachfront hotels and resorts that are also conveniently located near the Cockscomb Basin Wildlife Sanctuary and Bocawina ziplining, plus only about a 1-1.5 hours drive away from cave tubing, the Xunantunich and Cahal Pech Mayan ruins and ATM cave in the Cayo District of Belize.
+The Hopkins/Sittee area offers beachfront hotels and resorts that are also conveniently located near the Cockscomb Basin Wildlife Sanctuary and Bocawina ziplining, plus the area is only a couple of hours' drive away from cave tubing, the Xunantunich and Cahal Pech Mayan ruins and ATM cave in the Cayo District of Belize.
 For sea activities such as fishing, snorkeling and diving, the Southwater Marine Reserve, a Belize marine protected area and part of the Belize Reef World Heritage Site, is very easily accessible.

-In terms of lodging, Hopkins/Sittee includes two entirely different areas of hotels/resorst - Hopkins Village and the Sittee area south of Hopkins.
+In terms of lodging, Hopkins/Sittee includes two entirely different areas of hotels/resorts - Hopkins Village and the Sittee area south of Hopkins.

 Hopkins Village is a small Garifuna village, with some good Garifuna restaurants and bars where you can experience unique Garifuna drumming and dancing first-hand.
 (The Garifuna culture was designated by UNESCO as a World Heritage Culture in the 1990s because of its unique language, music, cultural practices and dance.)
 Hotels in Hopkins Village and immediately surrounding areas tend to be small and owner operated.